zhirshya/blog/_posts/2018-07-04-hugsgul-not-hubsgul.md

 But majority of people say it wrongly as Hubsgul(ᠬᠦᠪᠰᠦᠭᠦᠯ).

 The original meaning of the lake's name has to do with 'хөг(ᠬᠦᠭ)' which means 'tunes, melody or music', but not to do with 'puffiness' or 'fluffiness'.
-See the explanation below given by renowned scholar C.Galsan.
+See the explanation below given by renowned scholar C.Galsan (https://www.youtube.com/watch?v=ZXvxtKie40Y&t=29m39s).

 <div>
     <img src="{{ "/images/hugsugul_tms.jpg" | absolute_url }}" alt="Hugsgul Not Hubsgul!" style="width:50%;" >